Banana Pudding Brownies — Fudgy, Gooey and Irresistible

 Equipment You’ll Need

-• Mixing bowls – You’ll need a couple for the batter and pudding.
+• Mixing bowls – You will need at least two: one for the brownie batter and one for the banana pudding layer.

 HOW TO MAKE BANANA PUDDING BROWNIES